 Over the last few years I’ve given a lot of thought to what matters most to me and these are the things I’m working on – some more successfully than others.
 Here’s a selection.

-- Cooking from scratch so that we can avoid unnecessary additives like colours, flavours, preservatives, etc. And, save money!
+- Cooking from scratch so that we can avoid unnecessary additives like colors, flavours, preservatives, etc. And, save money!

 - Avoiding genetically modified ingredients like corn, cotton seed oil, canola oil.

 - Growing as much of our own fresh produce as possible which cuts carbon emissions, pesticide use and excessive use of water.